FHPythonUtils/AnsiToImg/README.md

 <img src="readme-assets/icons/name.png" alt="Project Icon" width="750">

-Convert an ansi string to an image.
+Convert an ANSI string to an image.
 Great for adding terminal output into a readme.

 - [Examples](#examples)
 	- [SVG Image](#svg-image)